1. Introduction

 18. Exception Group (Python 3.11+)

-In modern Python applications, if you are working with concurrent systems, then it might happen that multiple tasks can fail at the same time.
+In modern Python applications, especially concurrent systems, multiple tasks can fail at the same time.

 To handle this situation, ExceptionGroup was introduced in Python 3.11, which allows you (as a developer) to raise multiple exceptions and it can also be managed together in a structured way.